18.104.22.168 Variable reporting for JSP

 - has contravened the Act (see example 1), OR

-- has changed address in circumstances likely to affect their qualification for NSA (see example 2), OR
+- has changed address in circumstances likely to affect their qualification for JSP (see example 2), OR

-- has had changes in domestic circumstances that are likely to affect their qualification for NSA (see example 3), OR
+- has had changes in domestic circumstances that are likely to affect their qualification for JSP (see example 3), OR

 - is enrolled in part-time study, OR